Shopify/livedata-ktx/README.md

 - Preserve immutability.
 - Extensibility.

-About Kotlin friendly, thanks to `androidx.lifecycle:livedata:2.0.0` release, you can explicitly set optinal type for LiveData.
+About Kotlin friendly, thanks to `androidx.lifecycle:livedata:2.0.0` release, you can explicitly set optional type for LiveData.
 LiveData<Boolean> and LiveData<Boolean?> are supported now.
 However, you can still set null value, for instance:

 ```kotlin
 // Allow to set null value to LiveData